peterfazekas1999/LSTM-GAN-Prototype/README.md

 This is a prototype model for exoplanet transit curve generation.
 The generator uses a Fully connected layer which takes in a random sequence of data and outputs a lightcurve-like graph when plotted.
 The discriminator consists of LSTM layers stacked on top of each other.
 This is only a prototype model for my Masters research project, in the future I plan to improve the model architecture to generate more realistic "exoplanets".
 Below I provide examples of how well the GAN performs against a trained LSTM classifier.

 The Generator seems to capture the noise characteristics of the data really well, but not the periodic dips that occurs during the transit of a planet in front of the host star.
-A possible improvement to the model could be to use an existing python package to artificially insert these "dips" on a GAN generated image and then test how a pre-existing classifier reacts to these artificially crafted planets.
+A further improvement to the model is to use an existing python package to artificially insert these "dips" on a GAN generated image and then test how a pre-existing classifier reacts to these artificially crafted planets.

 The data from Kaggle can be downloaded from this link: https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data